 CCIB DNA Core at Massachusetts General Hospital

 Explore This Lab

 The Center for Computational and Integrative Biology (CCIB) DNA Core, founded in 1995, is a well-established major research core laboratory within the Center for Computational and Integrative Biology of Massachusetts General Hospital Boston and has expertise in genomics, molecular biology, and laboratory automation.

-The Core provides cost-effective, high-quality services for investigators of the Mass General/Partners research community as well as for clients from non-profit organizations and industry throughout the United States and across the world.
+The Core provides cost-effective, high-quality services for investigators of the Mass General/Mass General Brigham research community as well as for clients from non-profit organizations and industry throughout the United States and across the world.